xingjunm/personal-academic-website/_pages/projects.md

 * From Lp-bounded to unrestricted adversarial perturbations.

-### Robust Supervised/Weakly-Supervised Learning
+### 2. Robust Supervised/Weakly-Supervised Learning

-* Learning with noisy labels.
+* Learning with noisy/adversarial labels.

 * Learning with input noise.

-* Learning with adversarial labels.

 * Learning with adversarial back-door/trojan attacks.